Syllabus - Table of Contents

 Base value: 40 points.

 A late Mid-Term Paper gets -2 points per day late for the first five days (that's -10), then -2 points per day late after that.
-"Late" is one week after the relevant class session.
+"Late" is after Friday of Week 12.
 Turn them in on time!
-Missing response papers are due ASAP, at the very latest during Finals Week.
+Missing papers are due ASAP, at the very latest during Finals Week (at a deduction).

 Your final project answers the course's core questions: